Helping Kids to Volunteer

-When people think of volunteering they often think of adults giving their time, but what better way to give back to others than volunteering with your children as a family!
-This teaches them about helping others, appreciating all that they have, and allowing for that irreplaceable family time.
+When people think of volunteering they often think of adults giving their time, but what better way to give back to others than volunteering with your children as a family?
+You can do this together at the location of your favorite non-profit, or collaborate with friends, neighbors, and family to do a drive for these wonderful organizations.
+All of these ideas teach kids about helping others, appreciating all that they have, and allowing for that irreplaceable family time.

 American Red Cross – Heart of Carolina Region